Seller Disclosures: Real Estate Agent Checklist + How to Set Expectations Early

 - Unpermitted work: remodels, additions, garage conversions, and what the seller knows.

-- Foundation and structure: cracks, settlement, prior engineering reports, and repairs.
+- Foundation and structure: cracks, settlement, engineering reports, and completed repairs.

-- Pest history: termite treatments, inspections, and ongoing service plans.
+- Pest history: termite treatments, inspections, and current service plans.

 - HOA status: dues, special assessments, rules that impact buyers, and document access.

-- Environmental hazards: radon, mold, lead paint risk by age, asbestos risk by materials.
+- Environmental hazards: radon, mold, lead paint risk by age, and asbestos risk by materials.

 - Neighborhood factors: shared driveways, easements, noise sources, and boundary quirks.